 Smart City Challenge Winner Readies for Implementation

 Kathleen McMahon, AICP, past chair of APA's Technology Division and member of APA's Smart City Task Force, recently caught up with Jeff Ortega in Columbus, Ohio.
-Ortega is assistant director of the Public Services Department for the City of Columbus.
+Ortega is the assistant director of the Public Services Department for the City of Columbus.
 He also heads up the city's Smart City implementation team.

 Here's what McMahon learned about the application and what happens next:

 As the winner of the challenge, Columbus will receive up to $40 million from the DOT as well as up to $10 million from Paul G. Allen's Vulcan Inc. to supplement the $90 million that the city has already raised from other private partners to carry out its plan.
-Selected from a pool of 78 cities, Columbus bested six other finalists including Denver, Kansas City, and Pittsburgh and Austin, Portland, and San Francisco.
+Selected from a pool of 78 cities, Columbus bested six other finalists including Denver, Kansas City, Pittsburgh Austin, Portland, and San Francisco.

 Columbus's existing planning documents were the foundation for which its application was built.
 Foundational plans included the Insight 2050 plan prepared by the Mid-Ohio Regional Planning Commission (MORPC) and the Metropolitan Transportation Plan.
-Other plans included the city's Connect Columbus, a multimodal thoroughfare plan, and the Central Ohio Transit Authority's (COTA) long range NextGen Plan.
+Other plans included the city's Connect Columbus, a multimodal thoroughfare plan, and the Central Ohio Transit Authority's (COTA) long-range NextGen Plan.

 To implement the smart city strategies, the city is creating a Smart Columbus Program Office to be housed in the Public Service Department.
 It is envisioned that a nonprofit board will be established to continue to engage the various partners and to leverage external funding.

 It is intended that the smart city technologies that are developed for these districts will be scalable so they can be replicated in other areas.
-By partnering with Ohio State University, a large research university, the Smart Columbus project will have access to experts that can help develop technology applications and document best practices on the use of intelligent city systems.
+By partnering with Ohio State University, a large research university, the Smart Columbus project will have access to experts who can help develop technology applications and document best practices on the use of intelligent city systems.

 The ingredients to this successful initiative are similar to any planning project.
-These include partnerships, community engagement and building on existing plans.
+These include partnerships, community engagement, and building on existing plans.
 As stated in the Columbus Smart City application:

 "Our approach to addressing these challenges and achieving our vision embraces our existing infrastructure, network, and data while leveraging the strategic implementation of smart technologies with our partners and stakeholders.
 Columbus' challenges are not unlike other mid-sized U.S. cities.
-However, unlike some of these cities, Columbus has the technology-based resources, the collaborative environment, and the existing physical and network infrastructure to successfully complete this demonstration project."
+However, unlike some of these cities, Columbus has the technology-based resources, the collaborative environment, and the existing physical and network infrastructure to complete this demonstration project."